The enb command-line tools

 Directory where persistence files are to be stored.

-(default: /data/Dropbox/desarrollo/experiment-notebook
+(default:

 --reconstructed_dir RECONSTRUCTED_DIR

-stored. (default: None)
+of data are to be stored. (default: None)

 --base_version_dataset_dir BASE_VERSION_DATASET_DIR

-Base dir for versioned folders. (default:
+Base dir for versioned folders. (default: None)

 --base_tmp_dir BASE_TMP_DIR